dedee95/dedee95/README.md

 - 👋 Hi, I’m @dedee95
-- 👀 I’m interested in python, html, css, an+d javascript
+- 👀 I’m interested in Machine Learning, Deep Learning, and React JS
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning ML & DL
 - 💞️ I’m looking to collaborate on python and javascript
 - 📫 You can contact me on instagram @dedee95